 In TechnoSales, students plan a bake sale to raise money.
 This task requires them to investigate food preferences and analyze financial data to make decisions about the fundraiser.
 Findings are organized into a report with graphs, to show why their decisions will make the bake sale a success.

-REAL-WORLD TASK: The scenario of a bake sale allows students to investigate practical solutions to a realistic problem.
+The scenario of a bake sale allows students to investigate practical solutions to a realistic problem.
 They become actively involved in raising funds for a school event or equipment.
-This provides a meaningful opportunity to learn about money.
+Fun Google and Excel lessons in TechnoSales provide a meaningful opportunity to learn about money.

-READY-TO-GO LESSONS: TechnoSales includes a digital Teacher Guide and Student Workbook with easy to follow instructions.
+TechnoSales includes a digital Teacher Guide and Student Workbook with easy to follow instructions.
 Worksheets may be printed or used in PDF format.
 A report template supports learners.
 Assessment tools include a marking sheet, quizzes, and a skill checklist.
+Find out how to teach spreadsheets to students with a unique, authentic task.

 In this session, students are introduced to Microsoft Excel and spreadsheet terminology.
 To learn about the program, students play "You Found my X-Cell".
 This game has students identify cell references, navigate in a worksheet, enter data, fill cells with color, format the appearance of text, change the alignment, apply borderlines, and select multiple cells.
 It is a fun way to learn essential spreadsheet skills.